InterCity (Switzerland): Global history

 Initially, the main difference between InterCity and conventional express trains was the presence of air-conditioned passenger coaches.
 Only first-class cars could be used in 1982 (at least one car per InterCity train) as VU IV cars were still being delivered.
 In addition, with the exception of Swiss Express trains consisting of VU III coaches, there were hardly any other air-conditioned coaches circulating in Switzerland.
 SBB's only other large series of air-conditioned coaches, the Eurofima, were already in use in international traffic due to the quality criteria required for EuroCity trains.
-With the continued delivery of VU IV coaches, the proportion of air-conditioned coaches in InterCity train arrangements has steadily increased to be set over the years at at least 80%, apart from the composition reinforcements.
+With the continued delivery of VU IV coaches, the proportion of air-conditioned coaches in InterCity train arrangements has steadily increased over the years.
 Since 2005, the cars have all been air-conditioned with some exceptions; the same goes for InterRegio trains.

-As part of the Rail 2000 project, a new line capable of 200 km/h was built and put into service at the end of 2004 in order to reduce the journey time between the stations of Bern and Olten to less than half an hour and from Bern. in Zurich in less than an hour, as well as increasing traffic density on this structuring axis of the Swiss rail network.
+As part of the Rail 2000 project, a new line capable of 200 km/h was built and put into service at the end of 2004 in order to reduce the journey time between the stations of Bern and Olten to less than half an hour and between Bern and Zurich to less than an hour, as well as increasing traffic density on this structuring axis of the Swiss rail network.
 The Rail 2000 project was also marked by the entry into service of the compositions of IC 2000 double-deck passenger coaches towed by Re 460 electric locomotives capable of 200 km/h.

 The InterCity network was also strongly marked by the construction of new railway lines across the Alps.
 The opening of the Lötschberg base tunnel at the end of 2007 to passenger traffic reduced the journey time between Spiez and Brig from approximately one hour to 35 minutes while inserting one more train every two hours and creating a node connection at Visp station with trains running on the Simplon line.
 The commissioning of the Gotthard base tunnel for mainline traffic during the timetable change of 11 December 2016 has reduced the journey time of InterCity trains running from Basel and Zurich to the canton of Ticino.
 Passenger traffic increased by 30% according to the SBB between the timetable change in 2016 and April compared to the same period in 2015.
 Finally, the Ceneri Base Tunnel was put into service for the InterCity traffic during the timetable change on December 13, 2020, allowing an additional time saving of 20 minutes between Bellinzona and Lugano in the crossing of Ticino.

 In addition to air-conditioned cars, from the 2017 timetable, a catering service is also part of the compulsory service provided by a Swiss InterCity train.
 It is a dining car and/or a mini-bar that circulates on the train.
 They also include a family car with a family zone or second class playground, usually in the pilot car.